dlong01/Mainteneance-SokoBan-Game/README.md

 Created Class MenuBarController to hold controller methods for the menu bar, allowing the Main class to be made smaller.

 Created class Load and Save to refactor methods from StartMeUp nd Main in order to improve single responsibility and encapsulation.

+All menu features that came implemented with the original src have been implemented.